CA-CST-SII/Software-Standards/C++_Standards.md

 General checklist from IBM:
 http://www-03.ibm.com/able/access_ibm/disability.html

-### Simple Coding Guidelines###
-The following coding guidelines assist with understandability, reliability, maintainability

-and testability of the code.
-General research has shown (please see the references section)

-that units of code following these guidelines are much easier to understand, maintain and

-test.
-#Avoid artifacts with too many parameters
-#Avoid base Classes without virtual Destructors
-#Avoid Classes using "new" to allocate Instances but not defining a copy Constructor
-#Avoid Classes with a High Depth of Inheritance Tree
-#Avoid Classes with a High Number Of Children
-#Avoid Classes with a High Public Data Ratio
-#Avoid Classes with a very low comment/code ratio
-#Avoid Classes with at least one virtual Method and without a virtual Destructor
-#Avoid Classes with High Coupling Between Objects
-#Avoid Classes with High Weighted Methods per Class
-#Avoid Classes with multiple inheritance
-#Avoid Data Members that are not Private
-#Avoid direct usage of database tables
-#Avoid Dynamic SQL Objects With Queries on more than 4 Tables
-#Avoid Functions/Methods with a complex SELECT clause
-#Avoid Functions/Methods with High RAW SQL Complexity
-#Avoid Functions/Methods with queries on too many Tables
-#Avoid Functions/Methods with SQL statement including Subqueries
-#Avoid Functions/Methods with SQL statement using Group By clause
-#Avoid header files circular references
-#Avoid High Response for a Class
-#Avoid included files including other files
-#Avoid including files other than header files
-#Avoid inline Constructors and Destructors
-#Avoid invocation of virtual Methods of the declared Class in a Constructor or Destructor
-#Avoid large Classes - too many Constructors
-#Avoid large Classes - too many Data Members
-#Avoid large Classes - too many Methods
-#Avoid large Interfaces - too many Methods
-#Avoid large Methods/Functions - too many Lines of Code
-#Avoid undocumented Classes
-#Avoid undocumented Functions, Methods, Constructors, and Destructors
-#Avoid unreferenced Classes
-#Avoid unreferenced Data Members
-#Avoid unreferenced Methods
-#Avoid using global objects in constructors and destructors
-#Avoid using Global Variables
-#Avoid using VARIANT Structures
-#Class naming convention - case control
-#Constant naming convention - case control
-#Data Members naming convention - case control
-#File naming convention - embedded Class
-#Macros naming convention - case control
-#Method naming convention - case control
-#Never throw an exception from a destructor
-### Code Example (Style)###
+### Simple Coding Guidelines
+The following coding guidelines assist with understandability, reliability, maintainability and testability of the code.
+General research has shown (please see the references section) that units of code following these guidelines are much easier to understand, maintain and test.
+1. 1.
+Avoid artifacts with too many parameters
+2. Avoid base Classes without virtual Destructors
+3. Avoid Classes using "new" to allocate Instances but not defining a copy Constructor
+4. Avoid Classes with a High Depth of Inheritance Tree
+5. Avoid Classes with a High Number Of Children
+6. Avoid Classes with a High Public Data Ratio
+7. Avoid Classes with a very low comment/code ratio
+8. Avoid Classes with at least one virtual Method and without a virtual Destructor
+9. Avoid Classes with High Coupling Between Objects
+10. Avoid Classes with High Weighted Methods per Class
+11. Avoid Classes with multiple inheritance
+12. Avoid Data Members that are not Private
+13. Avoid direct usage of database tables
+14. Avoid Dynamic SQL Objects With Queries on more than 4 Tables
+15. Avoid Functions/Methods with a complex SELECT clause
+16. Avoid Functions/Methods with High RAW SQL Complexity
+17. Avoid Functions/Methods with queries on too many Tables
+18. Avoid Functions/Methods with SQL statement including Subqueries
+19. Avoid Functions/Methods with SQL statement using Group By clause
+20. Avoid header files circular references
+21. Avoid High Response for a Class
+22. Avoid included files including other files
+23. Avoid including files other than header files
+24. Avoid inline Constructors and Destructors
+25. Avoid invocation of virtual Methods of the declared Class in a Constructor or Destructor
+26. Avoid large Classes - too many Constructors
+27. Avoid large Classes - too many Data Members
+28. Avoid large Classes - too many Methods
+29. Avoid large Interfaces - too many Methods
+30. Avoid large Methods/Functions - too many Lines of Code
+31. Avoid undocumented Classes
+32. Avoid undocumented Functions, Methods, Constructors, and Destructors
+33. Avoid unreferenced Classes
+34. Avoid unreferenced Data Members
+35. Avoid unreferenced Methods
+36. Avoid using global objects in constructors and destructors
+37. Avoid using Global Variables
+38. Avoid using VARIANT Structures
+39. Class naming convention - case control
+40. Constant naming convention - case control
+41. Data Members naming convention - case control
+42. File naming convention - embedded Class
+43. Macros naming convention - case control
+44. Method naming convention - case control
+45. Never throw an exception from a destructor

+### Code Example (Style)
 Below is a one-page C++ coding styling standard quick reference using a sample class.
 <p align="center">
 [[https://cloud.githubusercontent.com/assets/6976295/2877797/468d0204-d453-11e3-87a0-